0xCoto/Virgo/paper.md

 `%Comment: Add example observation (use .pdf instead of .png for optimal quality)`

+# Features

-More specifically, `VIRGO` is a polyphase filterbank spectrometer, offering a significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described in greater detail by Danny C. Price (2018).
-Furthermore, `VIRGO` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband amd/or short-duration radio frequency interference, while allowing the user to export the raw observation data in a FITS/csv format for further analysis.
+One of the key features of `VIRGO` is that it is a polyphase filterbank spectrometer, offering a  significant reduction in spectral leakage compared to the more traditional Fourier transform filterbank spectrometers, with a minimal increase in computational requirements, as described in greater detail by Danny
+C. Price (2018).
+Furthermore, `VIRGO` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or short-duration radio frequency interference, while allowing the user to export the raw observation data as a FITS/csv-formatted file for further manual intervention analysis.

 `%Comment: Must cite Price according to his comment about rev. 2: https://arxiv.org/abs/1607.03579`